Scarlet (novel)

 Scarlet is a 2013 young adult science fiction novel written by American author Marissa Meyer and published by Macmillan Publishers through their subsidiary Feiwel & Friends.
 It is the second novel in The Lunar Chronicles series and the sequel to Cinder.
-The story is loosely based on the fairy tale of "Little Red Riding Hood", similar to Cinder, which was loosely based on "Cinderella".
+The story is loosely based on the fairy tale of "Little Red Riding Hood," similar to Cinder, which was loosely based on "Cinderella."
+It is followed by the third novel Cress.

 Plot

-Scarlet Benoit is a young girl living on her grandmother's farm in Rieux, France.
-Her grandmother has gone missing for many weeks and Scarlet is sure that she has been kidnapped rather than left on her own will as the authorities believe.
-While delivering fresh goods to one of her loyal but unfriendly customers, her friend Émilie introduces her to a jittery shy street fighter whose code name is Wolf, who saves her after she makes a speech defending Linh Cinder, the Lunar cyborg who caused chaos at the Eastern Commonwealth ball.
-She notices a tattoo on his arm; a string of numbers and letters that have no meaning to her.
-When she gets back from her job, her estranged dad is there and is desperately trying to find something.
-She questions her dad, who has burn marks all up his arms from being tortured, and he says that the same people have her grandmother because she is hiding something.
+After the events of the first book, Scarlet Benoit is an 18-year-old girl living on her grandmother's farm in the rural town of Rieux, France.
+Her grandmother, Michelle, has been missing for two weeks, and Scarlet is certain that she had been kidnapped, rather than left on her own or had killed herself, as the authorities believe.
+While delivering fresh goods to one of her loyal but unfriendly customers, her friend, Émilie Monfort, introduces her to a jittery, shy street fighter whose code name is Wolf, who saves her after she makes a speech defending Linh Cinder, the Lunar cyborg who caused chaos at the Eastern Commonwealth's annual peace ball.
+She notices a tattoo on his arm; a string of numbers and letters that initially have no meaning to her.

+When she gets back from her job, her estranged father, Luc, is there and is desperately trying to find something.
+She questions him, noting he has burn marks all up his arms from being tortured, and he says that the same people who hurt him have her grandmother because she was supposedly hiding something.
 The one clue that he can remember is that the kidnappers had a tattoo on their forearm, similar to Wolf's.
 Scarlet heads out to question Wolf in a fight ring, where he defeats and almost kills the champion.
-The next morning Wolf comes by her farm and tells her that the tattoo stands for a group he used to be part of and that they are the ones who kidnapped her grandma.
+The next morning Wolf comes by her farm and tells her that the tattoo stands for a group he used to be part of and that they are the ones who had kidnapped her grandmother.
 He decides to help Scarlet and they both embark on a trip to Paris.

-On the train to Paris, Scarlet meets a man called Ran, who Wolf seems to smell on her later.
-They jump off the train after a letumosis outbreak occurs and continue their journey through the woods.
+On the train ride to Paris, Scarlet meets a young man called Ran, who Wolf seems to smell on her later.
+Later, when a Letumosis outbreak occurs on board, they jump off the train and continue their journey through the woods.
 While resting, Ran shows up and Scarlet realizes that he and Wolf already know each other and don't get along well, and Ran is eventually revealed to be Wolf's younger brother.
 Wolf fights with Ran and almost kills him until Scarlet shoots him in the arm.
-They leave Ran unconscious and get on another train to Paris, and Scarlet learns that her father has died.
+They leave Ran unconscious and get on another train to Paris, where Scarlet learns that her father has died.
 Throughout this time, Wolf and Scarlet start to develop romantic feelings for each other.